 ANSWER: Yes, churn will be greater than zero.
 If you have a set of KPI's that don't include revenues (and hence no LTV measurement) ... then, actually, you don't have a real business.
 Even when R+K>1, when you turn on revenues, will R+K stay above one?
 We don't know.
 It's a complex system.
 Whatever KPIs you have, at the very least, you need to have a strong view (perhaps a historically backed view) as how those KPIs can predictably convert to revenues.
 E.g. when Facebook was ramping up the first few years, they knew how their engagement KPIs would convert to revenues (ad revenues)... so they could actually model out LTV without focusing on revenues.

 This "R+K" article is just focusing on the belief that even with a LTV/CAC view...
-CAC will go up in a way you can't control.
+CAC could rise in a way you can't control.
 CAC is a function of ad inventory and the market for that inventory.
 So LTV/CAC at some point might be < 1.
 If/when that happens, you don't have a business.
-I.e. a LTV/CAC view of the business is a perspective of the business that gives you insufficient control as to what happens to the business—From this perspective, whether the business is viable is, in part, outside your control.
+I.e. a LTV/CAC view of the business is a perspective that gives you insufficient control as to what happens to the business—From this perspective, whether the business is viable is, in part, outside your control.

-At least a R+K view gives you control ...
+At least an R+K perspective gives you control ...
 Both R and K are functions of product design... which you control.

 We see more than a thousand businesses a year, and we are regularly surprised that startups don't track the key parameters required for predictable scaling.
 Founders need to be aware of the interrelationship between retention and virality and how crucial these are to business growth and profitability.